Article first published May 2015, updated June 2019.

-These signals have an effect on two key things:
+These signals affect two key things:

 - Your reputation with the individual subscriber – If an individual subscriber is always opening your campaigns and moving them to folders, then you are going to build up a great reputation with that individual subscriber.

-- Your reputation with the email provider as a whole – If majority of your Gmail subscribers (for instance) are opening your campaigns and moving them to folders, then you are also going to build up a great reputation with Gmail as well.
+- Your reputation with the email provider as a whole – If the majority of your Gmail subscribers (for instance) are opening your campaigns and moving them to folders, then you are also going to build up a great reputation with Gmail as well.

-And when it comes to deciding whether to deliver your email to the inbox or not, email providers like Gmail take both of these reputations into account.
+Moreover, when it comes to deciding whether to deliver your email to the inbox or not, email providers like Gmail take both of these reputations into account.